 - to prepare (a metal plate, glass, etc.) in this way, for use in printing such drawings or designs

 - to engrave using a laser

 - to depict or impress sharply and distinctly

 - a.
-To cut into the surface of (glass, for example) by the action of acid.b.
+To cut into the surface of (glass, for example) by the action of acid, especially by coating the surface with wax or another protective layer and drawing lines with a needle and then using the acid to form the lines on the unprotected parts of the surface.b.
 To make or create by this method: etch a design on glass.

-- To impress, delineate, or imprint clearly: a landscape that is forever etched in my memory; trees that were etched against the winter sky.
+- To impress or delineate clearly: a landscape that is forever etched in my memory; trees that are etched against the sky.

 Origin of etchDutch etsen from German ätzen from Middle High German etzen from Old High German ezzen to eat ; see ed- in Indo-European roots.

 (third-person singular simple present etches, present participle etching, simple past and past participle etched)